EsotericSoftware/spine-runtimes/spine-turbulenz/README.md

 # spine-turbulenz

-The spine-turbulenz runtime provides basic functionality to load and manipulate [Spine](http://esotericsoftware.com) skeletal animation data using [Turbulenz](http://biz.turbulenz.com/developers). spine-turbulenz is based on [spine-js](https://github.com/EsotericSoftware/spine-runtimes/tree/master/spine-js).
+spine-turbulenz is a basic example of how to load and manipulate [Spine](http://esotericsoftware.com) skeletal animation data using [Turbulenz](http://biz.turbulenz.com/developers). spine-turbulenz is based on [spine-js](https://github.com/EsotericSoftware/spine-runtimes/tree/master/spine-js).

 ## Licensing